UPDATE 03.01.2025

-Our practice is an approved COVID-19 vaccination site currently administering the Pfizer XBB.1.5 Monovalent vaccine.
+Our practice is an approved COVID-19 vaccination site currently administering the Pfizer JN.1 vaccine.

-Individuals 12 years and older are eligible to receive the Pfizer XBB.1.5 Monovalent vaccine, and individuals 5 - 11 years and older are eligible to receive the Pfizer paediatric XBB.1.5.
+Individuals 12 years and older are eligible to receive the Pfizer JN.1 vaccine, and individuals 6 months to <12 years are eligible to receive the Pfizer paediatric JN.1 vaccine appropriate for their age.

 These vaccines are available as a primary dose and as a booster dose.

-Click here for ATAGI recommendations on the use of the Pfizer monovalent Omicron XBB.1.5 COVID-19 vaccines.
+Click here for ATAGI recommendations on the use of the Pfizer JN.1 COVID-19 vaccines.

 You can book an appointment for your COVID-19 vaccine online or with one of our reception staff on 9458 4558.
 If you are new to our practice, please assist us by making your booking online.